 We conducted the analyses on Qualtrics simulated data with JAMOVI (Version: 2.2.5), and made data analysis files and outputs available on the OSF.

-We summarized descriptive statistics in Table 7a-7e and plotted in Figure 1a-1d.
-We summarized the statistical for the status quo effect in Table 9 with plots in Figure 2a and Figure 2b.
+We summarized descriptive statistics in Tables 7a-7e.
+We summarized the statistics for the status quo bias in Table 9 with plots in Figure 3a and Figure 3b.
 We summarized correlations between the dependent variables in Table 10.

 Table 7a

-Light bulb choice (replication): Descriptives
+Light bulb choice (Dichotomous) (replication): Descriptives